-Should Nickel 28 acquire any streams, royalties or interests in mineral properties containing nickel and/or cobalt from producers, developers or persons holding mineral property interests in politically and civilly unstable countries.
+Should Nickel 28 acquire any royalties or interests in mineral properties containing nickel and/or cobalt from producers, developers or persons holding mineral property interests in politically and civilly unstable countries.
 Nickel 28 will be exposed to additional risks associated with carrying on business in such jurisdictions.
-Some notable risks of investing in such countries include, labour and civil unrest, invalidation of governmental orders and permits, corruption, uncertain political and economic environments, sovereign risk, war (including within or with other countries), civil disturbances and terrorist actions, arbitrary changes in laws or policies, the failure of foreign parties to honour contractual relations with little or no recourse to local courts, challenges to or reviews of legal and contractual rights, reviews of taxation of foreign companies, changing tax and royalty regimes, delays in obtaining or the inability to obtain, or the cancelation of, necessary governmental permits, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on mineral exports, price controls, review of taxes on foreign investment. instability due to economic under-development, inadequate infrastructure and increased financing costs.
-As a result, if Nickel 28 invests in production from, or streams, royalties or mineral properties in such countries, it may be subject to various increased economic, political, operational and other risks, any one or more of which could have a material adverse effect on Nickel 28's business, financial condition, results of operations or prospects.
+Some notable risks of investing in such countries include, labour and civil unrest, invalidation of governmental orders and permits, corruption, uncertain political and economic environments, sovereign risk, war (including within or with other countries), civil disturbances and terrorist actions, arbitrary changes in laws or policies, the failure of foreign parties to honour contractual relations with little or no recourse to local courts, challenges to or reviews of legal and contractual rights, reviews of taxation of foreign companies, changing tax and royalty regimes, delays in obtaining or the inability to obtain, or the cancelation of, necessary governmental permits, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on mineral exports, price controls, review of taxes on foreign investment, instability due to economic under-development, inadequate infrastructure and increased financing costs.
+As a result, if Nickel 28 invests in production from, or royalties or mineral properties in such countries, it may be subject to various increased economic, political, operational and other risks, any one or more of which could have a material adverse effect on Nickel 28's business, financial condition, results of operations or prospects.

-International Conflicts Risks
+Geopolitical and International Conflicts Risks

-International conflicts and other geopolitical tensions and events, including war, military action, terrorism, trade disputes, and international responses thereto have historically led to, and may in the future lead to, uncertainty or volatility in global financial markets.
-Russia's invasion of Ukraine has led to sanctions being levied against Russia by the international community and may continue to result in additional sanctions or other international action, any of which may have a destabilizing effect on commodity prices and global economies more broadly.
-Volatility in commodity prices caused by such events may adversely affect our business, financial condition, results of operations or prospects.
+International conflicts and other geopolitical tensions and events, including war, military action, terrorism, trade disputes, together with concerns over general global economic conditions, fluctuations in interest and foreign exchange rates, stock market volatility and inflation, have historically led to, and may in the future lead to, uncertainty or volatility in global financial markets and have contributed to increased economic uncertainty and diminished expectations for the global economy.
+In particular, Russia's invasion of Ukraine has led to sanctions being levied against Russia by the international community and may continue to result in additional sanctions or other international action, any of which may have a destabilizing effect on commodity prices and global economics more broadly.
+Volatility in commodity prices caused by such events and/or any global economic uncertainty and any disruption to global trade flows or supply chains may adversely affect our business, financial condition, results of operations or prospects.